j-marple-dev/SLAMBOX-SDK/docs/getting_started/lidar_setting.md

 ![IP Address Setting](getting_started/lidar_setting/ip_setting_192_168_1_50.jpg){width=800px}

-Once you setup IP address, you may require to disable and re-enable in order to apply the configuration.
+Once you setup IP address, you may require to disable and re-enable your ethernet in order to apply the configuration.

 ### 1.2.4.
 Launching LiDAR Viewer Software